bogdanfinn/tls-client/Readme.md

 You can also provide your own client.
 See the example how to do it.

+All Clients support Random TLS Extension Order by setting the option on the Http Client itself `WithRandomTLSExtensionOrder()`.
+This is needed for Chrome 107+

 #### Need other clients?

 Please open an issue on this github repository.
 In the best case you provide the response of https://tls.peet.ws/api/all requested by the client you want to be implemented.